Coaches do not need to be in uniform but being dressed similarly to team colors is strongly encouraged.

 We know winning is a lot of fun.
 We encourage good sportsmanship and teamwork in a fun and competitive arena while playing at the Hungerford Tournament.
 Please try to remember these at all times.

-If you have any questions, please feel free to contact the tournament directors.
+If you have any questions, please feel free to contact the tournament director.

 We will be updating the WHYBL website on a nightly basis with scores and standings.